ionathanch/ionathanch.github.io/_posts/2021-05-25-notes-on-equality.md

 subst P p d : (x : A) → f x ≡ g x
 ```

-## Squash Types
+## Propositional Truncation/Squash Types

 Sometimes we would like to treat proofs of a certain proposition as being irrelevant so that
 they are all propositionally equal.
-This can be done by _squashing_ the type and its term(s), and restricting manipulating the terms in ways that
+This can be done by _truncating_ or _squashing_ the type and its term(s), and restricting manipulating the terms in ways that
 do not allow us to distinguish among them.
 Given some function `f` from `A` to an output type that only depends on the squashed input,
 we can "lift" that function to one that takes a squashed `‖A‖` as input instead.